Skip to content

 nameserver 172.31.0.2

-In your first query to the public Google resolver (8.8.8.8), you receive the expected NXdomain response.
-You receive this response because the resolver is trying to find the response in the public hosted zone instead of the private hosted zone.
+In your first query to the public Google DNS (8.8.8.8), you receive the expected NXdomain response.
+The Resolver is trying to find the response in the public hosted zone instead of the private hosted zone:

 Private hosted Zone Record - resolvconf.local